 • Preferences: Information that negotiators express as their needs, interests, goals, objectives, desires, bottom lines, and reservation prices.

-Once you have identified the information you need and may be asked to reveal, you’re ready to consider the reasons you and your counterpart might choose to disclose or to conceal it—topics we will cover in future editions of the “Negotiation Insider.”
+Once you have identified the information you need and may be asked to reveal, you’re ready to consider the reasons you and your counterpart might choose to disclose or conceal it.

 Have you ever revealed too much at the negotiation table?
 How did it impact your outcome?
 Leave us a comment.